THE DREAMS COURSE

 A Living Research Methodology

-In this short course, we explore dreams and dreaming practices, through a cross-cultural lens.
+In this course, we explore dreams and dreaming practices, through a cross-cultural lens.

-Looking to societies ‘in which accounts of dreams and their interpretation are a normal process of interaction and decision-making.’ - Jean A Guy Goulet, Doctor of Philosophy & Professor of Anthropology.
+Looking to societies ‘in which accounts of dreams and their interpretation are a normal process of interaction and decision-making.’ - Jean A Guy Goulet, Professor of Anthropology.

 By engaging with dreams as a method of research we can immerse in new and authentic ways of perceiving and relating to the world around us.